FORWRDFORWRDHQ

 The sport isn't going to change its rules to make things safer.
 The kitchen isn't moving back, and drives aren't getting banned.
 Players need to adapt to the reality that pickleball, for all its friendly reputation, can be more immediately dangerous than the sport it's replacing.

 The next time someone tells you pickleball is the safe alternative to tennis, remind them that sources indicate tennis players don't typically end up in the ER with facial fractures.
-In pickleball, it's not a matter of if you'll face a dangerous shot—it's a matter of whether you'll be ready when it comes screaming at your head from seven feet away.
+In pickleball, it's not a matter of if you'll face a dangerous shot—it's a matter of whether you'll be ready when it comes screaming at your HEAD from seven feet away.

 Sources indicate that analysis based on injury pattern data from sports medicine research and biomechanical studies of racket sports